Shabir-Ahmad-tech/python-practice/README.md

 # Python Practice 🐍

 This repository contains my personal Python practice exercises.
-Each file is a small task or script I’ve written to improve my coding skills.
+Each file is a small task or script written to strengthen my coding skills.

 ## Structure
 - Organized by topic or type of exercise